 It's finally possible to travel to Laos by train though this can be the shortest cross country train trip you ever have (the railway is only about 3km long).

-The first rail link across the Mekong from the Thai town of Nong Khai to Tha Naleng, some 13km away from Vientiane, opened in 2009.
+The first and only rail link across the Mekong from the Thai town of Nong Khai to Tha Naleng, some 13km away from Vientiane, opened in 2009.
 There are two shuttle services daily.
 Lao Visa on arrival is available at the train station.

 The shuttle trains are timed to connect with overnight trains to and from Bangkok, with around 90 minutes buffer time at the Thai side of the border for buying tickets and immigration.

-There are bus services crossing the border to/from neighbouring countries, Thailand, Cambodia (Phnom Penh, Siem Reap and few other places) Vietnam (Hanoi, Ho Chi Minh City) and China (Kunming).
+There are bus services crossing the border to/from neighboring countries, Thailand, Cambodia (Phnom Penh, Siem Reap and few other places) Vietnam (Hanoi, Ho Chi Minh City) and China (Kunming).
 Visit International Buses page for more information.

 Boat trips into Laos are from Thailand, Cambodia and Myanmar on the Mekong River.

-Crossing to/from northern Thailand at Chiang Khong on the Thai side of the Mekong and Huay Xai on the Laos side is popular with travellers coming from northern Thailand.
+Crossing to/from northern Thailand at Chiang Khong on the Thai side of the Mekong and Huay Xai on the Laos side is popular with travelers coming from northern Thailand.
 This is the starting point for two-day boat trips to Luang Prabang.

-There is no immigration office at the Stung Treng - Veun Kham crossing, that means foreigners can no longer cross the river to Laos from Cambodia or vice versa, unless they do it illegally.
-Locals can still cross the border at this border crossing point.
-View Lao border page for more details.
+Boat trips to/from Cambodia: Stung Treng - Veun Kham border checkpoint (crossing Mekong River) has been closed for foreigners.
+There is no longer immigration office at this crossing, that means foreigners can no longer cross the river to Laos from Cambodia or vice versa, unless they do it illegally.
+Locals can still cross the border at this crossing point.

 Whichever way you chose to travel to Laos have a pleasant journey!